 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Maybe you thought that renewable energy was just a fad.
 That it was just the latest technology; here today and gone tomorrow.
 As you’ll see by the statistics we’ve gathered for you below, this “fad” is not going anywhere.
 In fact, Canada is one of the world leaders in all renewable energy sources and not slowing down anytime soon.
 They have some pretty lofty goals to achieve within the next 30 years.
-We will look at facts and statistics from the following:

 The 10 Renewable Energy Statistics in Canada